Traeger Spiral Ham

 Step 3: Smoke the Ham

 Put the ham on the grill grates.
-Cook in the wood pellet grill at 300°F. Smoke the ham for about an hour and a half.
+Cook in the wood pellet grill at 300°F. Smoke the ham for approximately 1.5 hours.
 Reapply the glaze every 20 minutes.

 Once the ham reaches an internal temp of 140°F, it is ready to eat.